EduardoZepeda/coffee-bytes-hugo/content/posts/notebooklm-cambiara-a-los-podcasts-para-siempre/index.en.md

 Now that a podcast is so easy to generate from written text, who would rather dive into a sea of lyrics than yield to the tempting call of a human voice?

 Doesn't blogging now feel like the sketch or script of what an audiovisual content should be, as if it were an unfinished product?
-The truth is that it terrifies me to think about the answer, it seems to me that we are at the gates of an Orwellian dystopia, but I am unable to reverse the trend and I can only watch helplessly.
+The truth is that it terrifies me to think about the answer, it seems to me that we are at the gates of an Orwellian dystopia, but I am unable to reverse the trend and I can only watch helplessly how the world I knew crumbles.

-I will have to make more videos.
+I guess I'll have to record more videos.

 ![In Wall-e audiovisual content dominates over text](https://res.cloudinary.com/dwrscezd2/image/upload/v1727849039/kgr8at3ytm29xohusw5x.avif "In Wall-e audiovisual content dominates over text")